glacials/twos.dev/README.md

 composed entirely of static files served by GitHub Pages.

 These static files are built by a bespoke static website generator called Winter, which is written in Go and embedded in this repository at `winter/`.
+See more about Winter below.

 ## First run